cmhull42/github-checkout-manager/README.md

 Grab the source and stick it in a directory of your choosing on your webserver.
 Permissions will be easiest to manage and most secure if you create a new user for github-checkout-manager.

+Add the repo you would like to deploy to the config file, and make sure permissions are set correctly.
+Add the url GCM is listening on in settings > Webhooks on github.
+Make sure to select json, not form-urlencoded

 # Config file ###

 Put as many repos as you would like in the json config file.
 Each repo needs the following information: